USING IRONXL FOR PYTHON

 Prerequisites

-Before you start this tutorial, make sure that the following is available in your setup:
+Before you start this tutorial, ensure the following prerequisites are met:

-• .NET 6.0 SDK: Since IronXL has been developed on the .NET 6.0 SDK, it must be present on your machine.
+• .NET 6.0 SDK: IronXL requires this SDK as it is developed on the .NET 6.0 platform.

-• Python 3.0+: You must have Python 3.0 and above installed to work on the examples in this article.
+• Python 3.0+: You need Python 3.0 or above to follow the examples in this article.

 Create a New file and Install IronXL

-Open this file in Visual Studio Code and then create RemoveExcelSheet.py, a Python file containing our script for protecting Excel files using IronXL.
+Open Visual Studio Code and create RemoveExcelSheet.py, a Python script file we'll use to manage Excel files with IronXL.

 To access and alter commands on the command line in Visual Studio Code, choose Terminal > New Terminal from the menu.